bkinaan/Ethical_Hacking/src/The History of the Internet.md

 ## Great, now what?
 Now that the technology was ready, some prototype network systems were created.
 These include the [[Internet History Support Info#National Physical Laboratory Network|NPL Network]], [[Internet History Support Info#ARPANET|APRANET]], [[Internet History Support Info#CYCLADES|CYCLADES]], .

+# Topics for future discussion
+Here I will include topics that I have come across in my research that I have not yet gotten to in this document or I don't really have a place for it to go.

+## Richard Hamming
+When dealing with error detection/correction.
+Hamming created the first error correction models.
+This was when punchcards were used to input code, not a terminal